alexander-kastil/az-cloud-native/demos/01-introduction/02-architecture/readme.md

 ### Food Shop UI

-A simple Angular UI to order food.
-It is a static web app that uses the Food Catalog API to retrieve the food catalog and the Food Order API to place orders.
+A simple Angular Food Shop.
+It requests the menu from Food Catalog API and then uses the Food Order API to place orders.

 ### Food Catalog Api

 An API that returns a list of food items from a relational SQL Server database.
 It cloud also be implemented using a NoSQL database like Cosmos DB, but for the sake of simplicity we are using a relational database.

-### Food Order Api
+### Food Order Function

 An API that places orders that are stored in a Cosmos DB.
 Later on we will upgrade this API to implement a Saga Pattern to handle distributed transactions.